iotmodels/device-template/README.md

 ## Interact with the device

-- When targeting a MQTT broker, you can use [pnp-mqtt](https://iotmodels.github.io/iotux-mqtt/) and connect to `localhost`
+- When targeting a MQTT broker, you can use [pnp-mqtt](https://iotmodels.github.io/iotux-mqtt/) and connect to the broker configured

 - When targeting Azure IoT Hub, you can use IoT Explorer
-- When targeting Azure IoT Central, create a device template based on the DTDL sample model.
+- When targeting Azure IoT Central, create a device template based on the DTDL sample model